Editorial guide

 Section 1

-Criteria for Reading saved videos without turning it into a
+Criteria for Claim reading: saved videos

 Section 2

-For "How to read saved videos without turning it into a sales claim", the answer should make the low-pressure path easier to choose.
-During a privacy concern around photos, notes, and AI-supported suggestions, "How to read saved videos without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read saved videos without turning it into a sales claim" helps the reader decide whether the next session should be shorter before it asks for an install.
-Try the smallest version first for "How to read saved videos without turning it into a sales claim": treat reminders as.
+For "Claim reading: saved videos", the answer should make the low-pressure path easier to choose.
+During a privacy concern around photos, notes, and AI-supported suggestions, "Claim reading: saved videos" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: saved videos" helps the reader decide whether the next session should be shorter before it asks for an install.
+Try the smallest version first for "Claim reading: saved videos": treat reminders as support rather than a score.
+Then ask whether claim boundaries written in plain language would reduce friction for "Claim reading: saved videos" or simply add another thing to manage.
+Orena should feel.

 Section 3